apos/rapid-bulky-wshc-by-apos/README.md

 #### 2,4 inch OLED I2C (RECOMMENDED)
 Type SSD1309

-Important notice: there are  SPI (7 pin) and I2C (4 pin) models out there -  [be very careful, which version to choose (e. g. here von Ali)](https://de.aliexpress.com/item/1005004106570899.html).
+Important notice: there are  SPI (7 pin) and I2C (4 pin) models out there, [be very careful, to choose a 4 pin I2C in white OLED color (e. g. here von Ali)](https://de.aliexpress.com/item/1005004106570899.html).
 - You should buy the I2C Version (4 pin).
 This is less trouble free for the given use case.
 - If you got an SPI version you haver to move very little resistors like described in the manufacors manual.
 I can recommend this video: https://www.youtube.com/watch?v=6wR_OBNOr7I  (Converting an SPI OLED to i2c 2.42in.
 DIYmore SSD1309).
 The video shows very detailed how to convert the diymore.cc-branded OLED from SPI to IIC.
 For all new buyers, I recommend getting the 4 pin version (I2C) as stated above, if you do not need SPI.